RafSet047/Google_Stock_Price_Time_Series/README.md

 In the first part models with different window sizes are tried.
 With window sizes the data became an ordinary cross-sectional data.

 In the Part2
 New features were added like other big tech companies' prices and industrial indexes.
 Models have in that notebook 2 branches of inputs.
+Plus the MinMax scaler is implemented for all features and target also